Yo (album)

 Yo (English: "I" or "Me") is the sixth studio album by Romanian singer Inna, released on 31 May 2019 by Global Records and Roc Nation.
 Inna began work on the record in 2016; inspired by a recent trip to Latin America, she decided the album would feature only Spanish language material.
 Inna contributed significantly to the songwriting process of Yo, and collaborated extensively with Romanian producer David Ciente on its songs.
 An experimental and heavily gypsy music-influenced effort, Yo marks the first time Inna took control over an album's creative process; it acts as a departure from her past EDM releases.
 Lyrically, Inna sings about love, and presents several female characters seen from different perspectives throughout the album.

 Upon its release, music critics received Yo with positive reviews, commending its experimental nature and the resulting expansion of Inna's artistry.
 To promote the album, five singles were released from September 2018 to May 2019—"Ra", "Iguana", "Sin Ti", "Tu Manera" and "Te Vas".
 Of these, "Iguana" experienced commercial success in Romania, peaking at number four on the country's Airplay 100 chart.
 In addition, Inna made several public appearances in the United States and Mexico to promote "Ra", such as the 2018 Telehit Awards and 19th Annual Latin Grammy Awards, alongside promotion through Inna's inclusion in magazines such as Rolling Stone and Vogue México y Latinoamérica.
-A music video directed by Bogdan Pǎun was filmed for each of the album's tracks, which feature the singer embodying different women as part of independent storylines.
+A music video directed by Bogdan Păun was filmed for each of the album's tracks, which feature the singer embodying different women as part of independent storylines.